Clara-Jumi Kang, Germany/South Korea – Gold Medalist

 Antal Zalai was born into a musical family in Budapest, began to play the violin at the age of five, and won his first competition three years later.
 Recognized as a child prodigy, at age eleven Antal performed Mozart’s Violin Concerto in A major with the Franz Liszt Chamber Orchestra.

-He received his initial musical training in Budapest from László Dénes (one of the most prestigious Hungarian violin pedagogues whose methodology publications were praised by Menuhin among others), Péter Komlós (1st violinist of the Bartók Quartet), furthering his violin studies under Pinchas Zukerman at the Manhattan School of Music and Kati Sebestyén at the Royal Conservatory of Brussels, winning the "Lecrinier" and "Darche" prizes upon graduation.
+He received his initial musical training in Budapest from László Dénes, Péter Komlós (1st violinist of the Bartók Quartet), and furthered his violin studies under Pinchas Zukerman at the Manhattan School of Music and Kati Sebestyén at the Royal Conservatory of Brussels, winning the “Lecrinier” and “Darche” prizes upon graduation.

 He has played in such prestigious venues as Carnegie Hall, Weill Recital Hall in New York City, Kennedy Center Terrace Theater in Washington, the Grand Hall of the Moscow Conservatory, Victoria Hall in Geneva, the Concert Hall of the Royal Conservatory of Brussels and the Chan Centre for the Performing Arts in Vancouver as a recitalist.